-- well trained and experienced professionals; - offering competitive compensation at all levels; - ensuring a safe working environment with clearly defined standards and procedures; and - offering its employees both internal and external training programs procedures to address this risk area.
+- · attracting well trained and experienced professionals; - offering competitive compensation at all levels; - ensuring a safe working environment with clearly defined standards and procedures; and - offering its employees both internal and external training programs

+CES takes its environmental responsibilities seriously and has instituted standards, policies and procedures to address this risk area.
 In addition, the Partnership maintains insurance policies with respect to its operations providing coverage of all material insurable risks.